POLICY #5.1

 2. Does not take place inside buildings where minors are predominantly present;

-3. Is not violent; and
+3. Is not violent or threatening (see SUU Policy 5.0); and

 4. Does not unduly disrupt the functioning of the University, interfere with the rights of other Members of the University Community, or damage University or private property.
 Protests and demonstrations are also subject to the limitations on unlawful/unprotected speech (Section IV.B.2.) and reasonable and nondiscriminatory Time, Place, and Manner Restrictions.

-1. Although it is not necessary for a person planning a protest or demonstration to obtain prior permission from the University, the University encourages such persons to contact the campus Centralized Scheduling Office to reserve or schedule a place in advance to ensure availability, and to review Policy 5.13.
+2. Although it is not necessary for a person planning a protest or demonstration to obtain prior permission from the University, the University encourages such persons to contact the campus Centralized Scheduling Office to reserve or schedule a place in advance to ensure availability, and to review Policy 5.13.
 University Organizations and Members of the University Community reserving use of University facilities and places shall be given priority over those who do not have a reservation.

-2. Protests and demonstrations must be orderly at all times and must not jeopardize public order or safety.
+3. Protests and demonstrations must be orderly at all times and must not jeopardize public order or safety.
 The University reserves the right to prohibit protestors from wearing masks or otherwise disguising their identity during protests if protestors’ conduct threatens to endanger the safety of others or to damage University property.

-3. Protests and demonstrations must not interfere with the entrances and exits to buildings or the normal flow of pedestrian or vehicular traffic.
+4. Protests and demonstrations must not interfere with the entrances and exits to buildings or the normal flow of pedestrian or vehicular traffic.

-4. Protests and demonstrations must not disrupt or obstruct university functions, organized meetings, or other assemblies in such a way as to invade the rights of others to assemble and the rights of speakers to free expression.
+5. Protests and demonstrations must not disrupt or obstruct university functions, organized meetings, or other assemblies in such a way as to invade the rights of others to assemble and the rights of speakers to free expression.

-5. Protests and demonstrations must not interfere with classes and teaching, the use of administrative or academic departments or offices, University activities related to teaching or research, or previously scheduled meetings or events.
+6. Protests and demonstrations must not interfere with classes and teaching, the use of administrative or academic departments or offices, University activities related to teaching or research, or previously scheduled meetings or events.

-6. Persons violating the Time, Place, and Manner Restrictions relating to protests and demonstrations may be subject to arrest or other action authorized by law after notice is given of the restrictions being violated and the persons refuse to cease and desist.
+7. Persons violating the Time, Place, and Manner Restrictions relating to protests and demonstrations may be subject to arrest or other action authorized by law after notice is given of the restrictions being violated and the persons refuse to cease and desist.

-10. Sound Amplification Equipment
+13. Sound Amplification Equipment

-1. Sound equipment shall be used only at volume levels that do not disrupt or disturb teaching, research, or other duly authorized meetings or activities at the University, and in accordance with city ordinances.
+1. Sound equipment shall be used only at volume levels that do not disrupt or disturb teaching, research, workspaces, or other duly authorized meetings or activities at the University, and in accordance with city ordinances.

 1. Non-Commercial Signs, Notices, Posters, and Banners

-2. Unless expressly designated for broader use, bulletin boards, easels, and kiosks maintained by an academic or administrative department of the University, and all walls, doors, whiteboards, chalkboards, windows, and other areas within classrooms, are reserved exclusively for University Organizations for University speech.
+3. Unless expressly designated for broader use, bulletin boards, easels, and kiosks maintained by an academic or administrative department of the University, and all walls, doors, whiteboards, chalkboards, windows, and other areas within classrooms, are reserved exclusively for University Organizations for University speech.
 Designated areas in bathroom stalls at the University are also reserved exclusively for University speech by the Student Involvement and Leadership Office.
 In addition, designated areas for the hanging of artwork on campus are reserved exclusively for University Organizations.
-Postings under this section do not need approval from the Student Involvement and Leadership Office, but are required to comply with the department’s nondiscriminatory rules and procedures.
+Postings under this section do not need approval from the Student Involvement and Leadership Office, but are required to comply with the department’s nondiscriminatory rules and procedures

-3. University websites and digital signage are reserved for University Organizations for University speech.
+4. University websites and digital signage are reserved for University Organizations for University speech.
 However, 10 digital signage slots shall be reserved for Chartered Student Clubs to advertise meetings, fundraisers, service projects, or other events that are open to the entire student body.
 Chartered Student Clubs must submit their signage to the Student Involvement and Leadership Office and comply with the digital signage procedures of the office.
 The Student Involvement and Leadership Office shall post digital signage that complies with such procedures on a first-come, first-served basis, up to the 10-slot limit.
-The Student Involvement and Leadership Office (and any other relevant campus office) digital signage procedures shall be viewpoint-neutral and shall not violate this Policy.
+The Student Involvement and Leadership Office (and any other relevant campus office) digital signage procedures shall be viewpoint-neutral and shall not violate this policy.

-4. University Organizations, SUUSA, and Chartered Student Clubs may post banners in designated banner areas only after registering the banner with the Student Involvement and Leadership Office, being assigned a banner location, obtaining a date stamp on the banner, and otherwise complying with the Student Involvement and Leadership Office procedures.
-The procedures shall be viewpoint neutral and shall not violate this Policy.
+5. University Organizations, SUUSA, and Chartered Student Clubs may post banners in designated banner areas only after registering the banner with the Student Involvement and Leadership Office, being assigned a banner location, obtaining a date stamp on the banner, and otherwise complying with the Student Involvement and Leadership Office procedures.
+The procedures shall be viewpoint neutral and shall not violate this policy.
 Outdoor banners may be posted only in designated outdoor areas identified and maintained by the Student Involvement and Leadership Office.

-5. Messages or slogans of any kind shall not be painted, hung, or otherwise written on trees, buildings, windows, sidewalks, grounds, fountains, walls, or other Structures or surfaces, or on the personal property of others, with the exception of Gunther the Rock, located on the quad to the north of the library, which may be used in accordance with the procedures established by the Student Involvement and Leadership Office.
+6. Messages or slogans of any kind shall not be painted, hung, or otherwise written on trees, buildings, windows, sidewalks, grounds, fountains, walls, flagpoles or other Structures or surfaces, or on the personal property of others, with the exception of Gunther the Rock, located on the quad to the north of the library, which may be used in accordance with the procedures established by the Student Involvement and Leadership Office.

-7. Non-commercial signs, notices, posters, or banners may be re-posted for an additional 14 calendar days within a 60-day time period after the original posting date, but only after it is shown that there is good reason for the sign, notice, poster, or banner to remain in place for a longer period (such as the occurrence of a campus closure during the original posting period) and the sign, notice, poster, or banner has been re-stamped by the Student Involvement and Leadership Office.
+8. Non-commercial signs, notices, posters, or banners may be re-posted for an additional 14 calendar days within a 60-day time period after the original posting date, but only after it is shown that there is good reason for the sign, notice, poster, or banner to remain in place for a longer period (such as the occurrence of a campus closure during the original posting period) and the sign, notice, poster, or banner has been re-stamped by the Student Involvement and Leadership Office.

-8. Due to the limited amount of available display space and preference for University sponsored speech, the number of postings per event sponsored is limited to no more than one posting for any event on any single bulletin board or kiosk.
+9. Due to the limited amount of available display space and preference for University sponsored speech, the number of postings per event sponsored is limited to no more than one posting for any event on any single bulletin board or kiosk.

-9. Small lawn signs may only be used to advertise an upcoming event or deadline held on SUU campus, or sponsored by University Organizations or Members of the University Community, or to provide directions to such events.
-Sponsors of such events must obtain approval of lawn signs by obtaining a visible expiration date stamp from the Student Involvement and Leadership Office, and must comply reasonable time, place, and manner procedures that comply with this Policy on the size, number, and graphics requirements of such lawn signs, where such lawn signs may be posted, and for how long, as set forth by the Student Involvement and Leadership Office.
+10. Small lawn signs may only be used to advertise an upcoming event or deadline held on SUU campus, or sponsored by University Organizations or Members of the University Community, or to provide directions to such events.
+Sponsors of such events must obtain approval of lawn signs by obtaining a visible expiration date stamp from the Student Involvement and Leadership Office, and must comply with reasonable time, place, and manner procedures that comply with this Policy on the size, number, and graphics requirements of such lawn signs, where such lawn signs may be posted, and for how long, as set forth by the Student Involvement and Leadership Office.
 Removal of all signage under this section shall be done by the party responsible for its installation, on or before the date of the expiration stamp on the sign.

-12. University maintenance personnel or other university officials may remove any noncommercial signs, notices, posters, or banners that do not comply with this Policy.
+13. University maintenance personnel or other university officials may remove any noncommercial signs, notices, posters, or banners that do not comply with this Policy.

-3. Commercial Signs, Notices, Posters, and Banners
+2. Commercial Signs, Notices, Posters, and Banners

 1. Facilities Management shall publish procedures governing the posting or distribution of commercial signs (including digital signage and projections on the side of buildings), notices, posters, banners, and other materials for commercial purposes, except for commercial signage at athletic and Shakespeare facilities, and at University athletic and Shakespeare events.
 Athletics and Shakespeare signage shall be expected to comply with University policies and procedures that apply to those departments.
 Facilities Management procedures may include a schedule of fees for non-Members of the University Community and limitations upon the areas in which such Commercial Speech may take place.
 The procedures shall be viewpoint neutral.
 Signs, notices, posters, and banners are subject to the limitations on unlawful/unprotected speech (Section IV.B.2.) and reasonable and nondiscriminatory Time, Place, and Manner Restrictions.
 Images of all commercial and non-university community signs, notices, posters, and banners shall be available for inspection in Centralized Scheduling Office, and a written record of actions taken under the procedures shall be maintained by Facilities Management and be open for public inspection.